Ayope/marsa.ma/README.md

 > I- A list of Users of application
 > II- Block profiles

+2- Manage delivery men
+> I- A list of delivery men
+> II- Add delivery men directly to the application to deliver commands
+> III- Remove delivery men

-2- Manage vehicles [Each vehicle have matricules and a name] :
+3- Manage vehicles :
 > I- A list of delivery men vehicles
 > II- block vehicles

-3- Manage marketplace
+4- Manage marketplace
 > I- A list of the products in the marketplace
 > II- Delete any unwanted products

-4- Manage ratings:
+5- Manage ratings:
 > I- A list of all ratings
 > II- Delete rating

 ## As fisher I can:
 1- Manage my products: